aws-amplify/amplify-js/docs/media/storage_guide.md

 }
 ```

-Upload an image from react-native app:
+Upload an image in React Native app:

 ```js
 import RNFetchBlob from 'react-native-fetch-blob';